oscarotero/toxojs/README.md

 ## Why another runtime?

-This is just an experimental project to learn Rust and Deno internals.
-I never would be able to build this by myself.
-The idea is to create a JavaScript runtime under the following assumptions:
+This is an experimental project created to learn Rust and explore the internals of Deno.
+The majority of the code is based on Deno, and I am deeply grateful to its authors for building such an impressive runtime, making it open source, and enabling others to create custom runtimes using their work.
+The goal of TOXO is to build a JavaScript runtime with the following design principles:

 ### No tooling